 The River Usk is designated as a Special Area of Conservation for its clean and natural state although there are significant concerns about water quality from phosphates.
 The Olway and Gavenny tributaries face several diffuse rural pollution pressures.
-Agricultural land in this area is mainly Grade 3 or 4 and relatively intensive agriculture means that the county's largest Nitrate Vulnerable Zone has been designated near Raglan.
+Agricultural land in this area is mainly Grade 3 or 4 and relatively intensive agriculture means that the area around Raglan is particularly vulnerable to nitrates.